trialsnet-project/trialsnet-project.github.io/_pages/open-call.md

   - wide-post
 toc: true
 ---
+# Overview

-## THE TRIALSNET OPEN CALL IS OPENING 16TH OCTOBER 2023
+**TRIALSNET OPEN CALL IS OPENING 16TH OCTOBER 2023**

-By applying to the Open Call, applicants could enter in the TrialsNet project receiving up to 300.000 euros per application.
-TrialsNet invites European third parties such as companies, research centers or any other relevant entity as well as facilities and infrastructure owners, to undertake a set of new or complementary 5G use cases to further enrich the main areas of interest and to perform related large-scale trials\:
+TrialsNet invites European third parties such as verticals, companies (including SMEs), research centres, or any other relevant entity as well as facilities and infrastructure owners, to participate in its large-scale trials activities through the implementation of additional, diversified, and heterogeneous vertical use cases, to support\:
 {: .text-justify}

+- The deployment of new trials on the project’s platform and network solutions, as well as {: .text-justify}
+- The extension of its infrastructure domain in other geographical locations in Europe (complementing the main clusters) {: .text-justify}
+By applying to the Open Call, third parties could enter in TrialsNet project receiving up to 200.000 € per applicant or up to 300.000 € for multiple-applicant (i.e. independent trial)
+{: .text-justify}

-## Details
+## Scope
 The proposed use cases and trials should address one of the main areas identified by the project:
 {: .text-justify}
 - Infrastructure